ionide/FSharp.Analyzers.SDK/docs/content/Getting Started Using.md

 As you can see, the path to the analyzer DLL files could be tricky to get right across a wide range of setups.
 Luckily, we can use an MSBuild custom target to take care of the path construction.

+Note: If using MSBuild is not the right solution for you, you can also [call the analyzers from a FAKE build script](#Call-Analyzers-in-Your-FAKE-Build).

 Add [FSharp.Analyzers.Build](https://www.nuget.org/packages/FSharp.Analyzers.Build) to your `fsproj`:

 ```xml